petitpandarouge/ObsidianScripts/README.md

 Vaults per plugin have been configured in the `vaults` directory, and a `test:integration:<plugin-name>` command has been created to automatically launch the vault allowing you to integrate your scripts.
 The `How to debug.md` file of each vault will guide you threw the process.

+> Note : The vaults must be opened explicitly using the Obsidian UI once for the command to work.

 To see more about how this works, you can run the following commands to test it with the `UserPlugins` plugin `Hello World`.

 ``` sh